Cov-ComSec/HelpfulResources/VirtualMachines/README.md

 - [Parrot OS](https://www.parrotsec.org/)

 Most students run the pure Kali version
+You can find the University VMs at https://cueh.coventry.ac.uk/vmrepo/ And ComSec now has their own version of Kali you can find in the lab machines.

 Latest developments - WSL:
 - Windows Sub System for Linux